Contractual penalty: what to look out for when negotiating it?

 Maturity, default interest and limitation of contractual penalties

 The law does not explicitly state when a contractual penalty is due.
-Therefore, it is worthwhile to expressly stipulate its due date in the contract.
+It is therefore worthwhile to expressly stipulate its due date in the contract.
 This can be done by a specific time limit (the day of default or, for example, seven days after default) or by linking the due date to a written notice from the creditor.
 The limitation period for contractual penaltiesruns independently of the original contract and is three years from the date on which the contractual penalty is due.

 However, if the debtor fails to pay the contractual penalty even after it has become due, default interest shall be added to it.
 This situation is distinguished from the negotiation of conventional contractual default interest, which may be negotiated in addition to the contractual penalty, as the two are not mutually exclusive.